Skip to main content

 Task Force Report and Recommendations

 The group met from June to October 2012.
-Meeting agendas and other materials can be found here.

 In 2002, confronted with a $52 million general fund crisis, King County faced the very real possibility of closing parks, pools, and recreational programs.
 From that crisis arose the King County Parks of today, a mission-focused, streamlined, levy-funded agency with an entrepreneurial approach to operations and partnerships.